chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 it would increase the complexity of the code if we had to split each file into multiple uploads.

-So instead, we extract the year and month from the key that CloudTrail uses to write the event file.
-This is extracted via regular expression.
+So instead, we extract the year and month from the S3 object, via regular expression.
+These values are then inserted into the `cloudtrail-YYYY-MM` template string.